-- Is your device is not set up for People Only Mode, there is likely something within the Motion Zone triggering the motion.
-This could be a car, moving bush, sunlight coming into the video, or shadows moving.
+- If your device is not set up to detect People or Other Motions something within the Motion Zone may be triggering the motion like a bush, or shadows moving.

 My Ring device is facing a window.
 Does that affect the motion detection?